luxonauta/luxacss/.github/development.md

 git clone https://github.com/luxonauta/luxacss.git
 cd luxacss

-# Install all dependencies
+# Install all dependencies (workspace setup)
-npm run install:all
+npm install
 ```

-This installs dependencies for both the main framework and the documentation site.
+This installs dependencies for both the framework and documentation site using npm workspaces.
+Shared dependencies are installed once at the root to avoid duplication.

 ## Project Structure